sheldonhull/sheldonhull.hugo/content/blog/2014-12-11-or-pattern-causing-indexing-scans-in-parameter-based-queries.md

 _(time constraints prevented me from reworking significantly)_

-An [article on SQL-Server-pro](http://www.sql-server-pro.com/or-condition-performance.html) was forwarded over to me to research by a friend who indicated that using a variable with an or pattern had historically caused table scans.
+"or-condition-performance" article on SQL Server Pro was forwarded over to me to research by a friend who indicated that using a variable with an or pattern had historically caused table scans.
 This was a suprise to me as all previous queries with optional parameters I'd used in the past seemed to use index seeks.
 I had to dig into this a little deeper to see if had been missing this in my past work and needed to find an alternative method for optional parameters.
-Original test procedure copied from original [article](http://www.sql-server-pro.com/or-condition-performance.html)
+Original test procedure copied from original.

 {{% gist 4f8446420776336f7478 %}}